 So how does an organization make a commitment to DEI&B?
 Tonya argues: real metrics, measurable goals and accountability are all essential.
 By doing this, instead of “random acts of DEI”, organizations can become very intentional around their goals, including around hiring, on-boarding, and measuring for results.

 At Tonya’s former organization, the focus has been on conscious inclusion.
-Tonya explains that during the hiring process, the last interview is a culture interview, where they talk about the company’s focus on DEI&B to make sure that the new hire is a good fit.
+Tonya explains that during the hiring process, the last interview is a culture interview.
+It gives both parties a chance to make sure they are aligned with the organization’s DEI&B goals.

 Her former organization has also seen measurable progress.
 In part, she credits the use of Affinity Groups in their success.
 It started with Staff of Color and Working Parents groups, and has expanded to include LatinX, Asian, African descent and Black, Black males, LGBTQIA+, and Faith-based Affinity Groups.
 Staff members who participate in Affinity Groups self-report significantly higher levels of belonging on their company-wide bi-annual surveys.

-Inclusive companies require leaders who welcome feedback from their employees and who take it seriously (like the bi-annual surveys).
+Inclusive companies require leaders who welcome feedback from their employees and who take it seriously (like their bi-annual surveys).
 And it’s important to have a set protocol for how to report discrimination and have enforced consequences for such behavior.
-Your company’s culture is defined as the worst behavior that is tolerated, and you risk losing diversity because of what you fail to act on.
+Your company’s culture will be defined by the worst behavior that is tolerated, and you risk losing diversity because of what you fail to act on.